cooliris/embed-wall/README.md

 ## Embed Code

-If you are currently using an embed code, you need to change the SWF URL to point at a self-hosted copy:
+If you are using an embed code, change the SWF URL to point at a self-hosted copy:

 1. Host [cooliris.swf](cooliris.swf) at a URL on your web server.
 2. Replace the `http://apps.cooliris.com/embed/cooliris.swf` link in the embed code with your URL.